 Ok, maybe that WAS a bit dramatic.
 But still pretty much true.
-I take on more and more, trying to keep my hands busy, trying to keep my hands busy, trying to be everything to everyone, which in reality means that I’m not doing ANY of those things very well, until it just becomes too much, and I start pushing those things out of my life.
+I take on more and more, trying to keep my hands busy, trying to keep my mind busy, trying to be everything to everyone, which in reality means that I’m not doing ANY of those things very well, until it just becomes too much, and I start pushing those things out of my life.
 The sad thing is that I don’t really reflect on which things bring me the most joy before making the decision to push something out of my life, but instead I either pick the thing that will make the largest impact by dropping it, or more often, I just randomly pick something to let go of.
 That’s what I did when I chose to stop writing.
 It wasn’t so much a conscious choice, as it was a failure to plan to write.
-Somewhere between new work schedules, more homework, attempting to keep off the 20 lbs I had lost 2 years ago, and keeping busy with the day to day nonsense that somehow rules our lives, I just stopped making time for something that brought me so much joy.
+Somewhere between new work schedules, more homework for the munchkin, attempting to keep off the 20 lbs I had lost 2 years ago, and keeping busy with the day to day nonsense that somehow rules our lives, I just stopped making time for something that brought me so much joy.

 P.S.
 I may be rebranding my site at some point in the future.
 I’d love your feedback on the ideas I’m currently throwing around.
 LifeWithNatalie vs. HealYourSoul – which do you think suites the site better?